Basile-Terv/Bayesian_model_comparison/README.md

 You can reproduce the GP experiments by running the Jupyter notebooks in `./GP_experiments/`.

 ## CIFAR-10 and CIFAR-100
+Careful: for code simplicity, we have hardcoded our data path at the beginning of all the s

-To train ResNet and CNN models and compute their Laplace marginal likelihood for CIFAR-10 and CIFAR-100 as in section 6 of the paper, navigate to `./Laplace_experiments/` and run the following:
+To train ResNet and CNN models and compute their Laplace marginal likelihood for CIFAR-10 and CIFAR-100 as in section 6 of the paper, navigate to `./Laplace_experiments/cifar` and run the following:
 ```bash
 python logml_<dataset>_<models>.py --decay=<weight decay parameter> \
 				 --prior_structure=<the structure of the prior: scalar or layerwise> \